philippwindischhofer/HiggsPivoting/README.md

 Once the installation has completed, you need to correctly set the path to your local HistFitter installation directory in `setup_env.sh`.

+In case you do not want to evaluate Asimov sensitivities, you can skip this step.
+You will then be unable to run `MakeGlobalAsimovPlots.py` below.

 ## Visualisation / Plotting

 To produce the summary plots: